MaLuns/hexo-theme-async/docs/en/guide/page.md

 ## Article

 - `keywords`: keyword used for meta tags
 - `description`: Description for meta tags
 - `cover`: Article cover, which can be a string or array.
 If the array length is 2, it will automatically switch according to the theme.
 - `sticky`: home page sorting value
 - `banner`: Article page banner background, field reference [banner.default](/guide/config.html#横幅-banner) Field.
 - `toc`: Specifies whether to display directories.
 This parameter takes effect only when the value is false.
-Pass by default `_config.async.yaml` 的 `is_toc` Control.
+Pass by default `_config.async.yaml` 的 `toc` Control.
 - `single_column`: Displays details in one column.
 This parameter takes effect when it is true.
 - `author`: Set the author will show
 - `originalLink`: Article source link

 The built-in top script has been removed.
 Upgrade the `hexo-generator-index` to version `2.0.0+` or higher.